jaewan99/ObsidianComputerScience/CSAPP/Chapter 6/Chapter 6.1 저장장치 기술.md

 - Spatial locality
 	- Items with nearby addresses tend to be referenced close together in time
 - Good locality = Good performance

+- Cache: A smaller, faster storage device that acts as a staging area for a subset of the data in a larger, slower device.
+- Fundamental idea of a memory hierarchy: For each k, the faster, smaller device at level k serves as a cache for the larger, slower device at level k+1.
+- Why do memory hierarchies work?
+	- Because of locality, programs tend to access the data at level k more often than they access the data at level k+1.
+	- Thus, the storage at level k+1 can be slower, and thus larger and cheaper per bit.
+- Big Idea: The memory hierarchy creates a large pool storage that costs as much as the cheap storage near bottom, but that serves data to programs at the rate of fast storage near the top.